konflux-ci/quality-dashboard/README.md

           organization: redhat-appstudio
 ```

-### RHTAP Bug SLOs
+### RHTAP Bug SLIs

-With the RHTAP Bug SLOs plugin, you can observe which JIRA Projects are meeting the defined RHTAP Bug SLOs.
+With the RHTAP Bug SLIs plugin, you can observe which RHTAPBUGS are not meeting the defined RHTAP Bug SLOs.

 | **SLO**             | **Target Value**                                                                                                                                    | **SLIs**                                                                                                                                                                                                                                                   |
 |---------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|